Ayuilos/MultiResourceEIP/README.md

     /*
     @notice Returns an array of byte16 identifiers from the active resources array for resource lookup.
-    @dev Each bytes16 resource corresponds to a local mapping of (bytes16 => (address, bytes8)), where address is the address of a resource storage contract, and bytes8 is the id of the relevant resource on that storage contract.
+    @dev Each bytes8 resource corresponds to a local mapping of (bytes16 => (address, bytes8)), where address is the address of a resource storage contract, and bytes8 is the id of the relevant resource on that storage contract.
 See addResourceEntry dev comment for rationale.
     @param tokenId the token of the active resource set to get
-    @return an array of bytes16 local resource ids corresponding to active resources */
+    @return an array of bytes8 resource ids corresponding to active resources */
-    function getActiveResources(uint256 tokenId) external view returns(bytes16[] memory);
+    function getActiveResources(uint256 tokenId) external view returns(bytes8[] memory);

     /*
     @notice Returns an array of byte16 identifiers from the pending resources array for resource lookup.
-    @dev Each bytes16 resource corresponds to a local mapping of (bytes16 => (address, bytes8)), where address is the address of a resource storage contract, and bytes8 is the id of the relevant resource on that storage contract.
+    @dev Each bytes8 resource corresponds to a local mapping of (bytes16 => (address, bytes8)), where address is the address of a resource storage contract, and bytes8 is the id of the relevant resource on that storage contract.
 See addResourceEntry dev comment for rationale.
     @param tokenId the token of the active resource set to get
-    @return an array of bytes16 local resource ids corresponding to pending resources */
+    @return an array of bytes8 resource ids corresponding to pending resources */
-    function getPendingResources(uint256 tokenId) external view returns(bytes16[] memory);
+    function getPendingResources(uint256 tokenId) external view returns(bytes8[] memory);

-    /*
-    @notice Returns the local resource associated with its bytes16 key.
-    @dev The localResource struct consists of an address and a bytes8, corresponding to the resource storage contract and the bytes8 key of the resource on that contract.
-    @param resourceKey a bytes16 identifier for a local resource object
-    @return a LocalResource object
-    */
-    function getLocalResource(bytes16 resourceKey) public virtual view returns(LocalResource memory);

     /*
     @notice Returns the resource object from a target resource storage contract.